At a glance

 Give your child chances to see people being kind toward one another.
 Model kindness to others.
 When you spend time together, point out when others act in a caring way.
 You might want to volunteer together so your child understands how it feels to help others.

-It’s important to call out your child when she’s being a bully.
-But it’s equally important to “catch” her when she isn’t.
-Praise her behavior when she’s being kind or controlling her emotions.
-And feel good knowing you’re a key part of her positive change.
+It’s important to call out your child when they’re being a bully.
+But it’s equally important to “catch” kids when they aren’t.
+Praise their behavior when they’re being kind or controlling their emotions.
+And feel good knowing you’re a key part of your child’s positive change.

 Children often bully to regain a sense of control.

-When you make it clear that you’re not OK with bullying, your child gains a consistent expectation for her behavior.
+When you make it clear that you’re not OK with bullying, kids gain a consistent expectation for their behavior.

 Tell us what interests you